GoogleCloudPlatform/nodejs-docs-samples/run/image-processing/README.md

 ## Environment Variables

+Cloud Run services can be [configured with Environment Variables](https://cloud.google.com/run/docs/configuring/environment-variables).
+Required variables for this sample include:

 * `INPUT_BUCKET_NAME`: The Cloud Run service will be notified of images uploaded to this Cloud Storage bucket.
 The service will then retreive and process the image.
 * `BLURRED_BUCKET_NAME`: The Cloud Run service will write blurred images to this Cloud Storage bucket.